2011 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 - 2011-S Native American DCAM Sacagawea Dollar: San Francisco proof-only issue

 The 2011 Native American Dollar was produced at three U.S. Mint facilities, each creating distinct versions with different characteristics and value profiles.
-Philadelphia and Denver struck business-quality circulation coins sold primarily in collector rolls and boxes, while San Francisco produced proof specimens exclusively for numismatic sales.
+Philadelphia and Denver struck business-quality coins sold primarily in collector rolls and boxes, while San Francisco produced proof specimens exclusively for numismatic sales.

 Understanding the differences between these mint varieties is essential for accurate valuation, as production quantities, striking quality, and edge lettering positions all influence market prices.